If There Hadn't Been You

 "If There Hadn't Been You" is a song written by Tom Shapiro and Ron Hellard, and recorded by American country music artist Billy Dean.
-It was released in August 1992 as the fourth and final single from Dean's album Billy Dean.
+It was released in August 1992 as the fourth and final single from Dean's 1991 self-titled album.
 The song reached number 3 on the Billboard Hot Country Singles & Tracks chart in November 1992 and number 1 on the RPM Country Tracks chart in Canada the following month.

 Music video

 The music video was directed by Roger Pistole and premiered in mid-1992.
 Filmed at the Majestic Theatre on Broadway in New York City, it features Dean performing both outside and inside the theater, both on stage and on a balcony, as well as in the parking garage of the theater.